elastic/ecs/rfcs/text/0030-linux-event-model.md

 Currently there are plans to integrate Session View into the kibana Timeline UI along side the Process Analyzer feature.
 There are also plans to add a "Sessions" tab to the Endpoint security hosts page.

-Another major win to this widenened process context is the ability to create more targeted rules.
+Another major win to this widened process context is the ability to create more targeted rules and forensic queries.
 There are many situations where you may want to alert on a specific process executable, but only in certain cases.
 For example, perhaps it's ok to run the mysql cli client, but only if the process.entry_leader.user.name != 'root' and process.entry_leader.entry_meta.source.ip: <IP of a trusted bastion host>

 ### ECS project